 |MCQ205||8" X 10" ICON MATTED TO 11" X 14"||

 |ICQ305||10" X 13" ICON ON WOOD||

-Image of Blessed Pope John Paul II holding his cross crosier in his left hand and his right hand is extended in blessing.
+Image of Saint Pope John Paul II holding his cross crosier in his left hand with his right hand extended in blessing.

 Wood-mounted icons are on 5/8" ProWood® Medium Density Fiberboard (MDF) with a wood-look foil finish, with tee-slots milled in the back for easy hanging.
 Icons are finished in classic cherry to replicate the traditional icon red, in keeping with Byzantine tradition.
 (Ancient icon board edges were frequently coated with red bole, a form of clay).
 Each mounted icon comes with a descriptive pamphlet explaining the symbolism and history of the image.